-Sports funding at Horwich Parish is used to ensure that two hours of PE is provided for every child in the school by hiring the local leisure centre.
+Sports funding at Horwich Parish is used to ensure that two hours of PE is provided for every child in the school by hiring the local leisure centre as the hall cannot accommodate the number of children in the time available.
 Also money is used to hire specialist coaches who provide training in a number of sports to KS1 and KS2 class teachers who support the coach taking the sessions.

 Who is responsible for monitoring and evaluating the impact of this funding in our school?

-The Headteacher ( A Beedie)/ Curriculum leader (A Washington ) and PE subject leader (L Burgess) monitor and evaluate the impact of funding on our school.
+The Headteacher, Deputy headteacher and PE subject leader monitor and evaluate the impact of funding on our school.

 Hire of leisure centre hall £ 2,860